 Many programming languages (e.g. c, c++, java) have static typing, namely before a variable is used the intended type is declared, so that any attempt to use it as a different type can be detected and fixed.
 Other languages use dynamic typing, where the type of a variable is determined whenever it is assigned, and can be changed in future.
 R is even worse at variable typing than most of these languages - see Section 2.1.
 Sometimes a type can be converted to another type.
 There are two cases of this - implicit conversion and explicit conversion.
-Implicit conversion happens when it is "obvious" to the computer that this conversed to values 1 for True and 0 for False if it is used in an arithmetic expression.
+Implicit conversion happens when it is "obvious" to the computer that this conversion should be performed.
+For example, a logical vector will be implicitly converted to values 1 for True and 0 for False if it is used in an arithmetic expression.
 The program does not need to indicate that this should be done.
-Explicit conversion uses an explicit function to tell R to convert the variable to the desired type.
+Explicit conversion uses an explict function to tell R to convert the variable to the desired type.
 For example applying the as.matrix function to a data frame all of whose variables happen to be numeric, will turn it into a matrix.